acsant/GeorgePlus/readme.md

 #George Plus
 ============
-George (Formal Logic parser) enhancer.
+George (Formal Logic parser) enhancer used for SE 212 course at University of Waterloo.

 Adds the following new features:
 - Syntax Highlighting